bramblelab/bramblelab.github.io/index.md

 ---
 title: Bramble Lab
-description: Based out of the <a href="http://baltimore.impacthub.net">Baltimore Impact Hub</a>, Bramble Lab is a social design initiative and design firm.
-Our passion lies in the belief that education is a fundamental human right, and that design is a powerful tool in securing that right.
+description: Based out of the <a href="http://baltimore.impacthub.net">Baltimore Impact Hub</a>, Bramble Lab is a social design initiative and design firm with a passion for education.
+We believe that education is a fundamental human right, and that design is a powerful tool in securing that right.
 To that end, we work with organizations from across the city at the intersection of education, public health and policy.
 process: |-